 Wildcatter Ranch is just 90 minutes from the Dallas/Fort Worth International Airport in the Texas Hill Country near Graham and Possum Kingdom Lake.
 You’ll find upscale amenities at this romantic getaway, with 41 guest rooms located across the 1,500 acres in the lodge, cabin suites, OT’s Cabin and Homestead, and estate.

-You can reconnect with nature on a private horseback ride with the ranch cowboys, who will tell you tales about the Old West.
+You can reconnect with nature, and enjoy horseback with the ranch cowboys, who will tell you tales about the Old West.
 You’ll learn about Fort Belknap, the ranch’s history, and the Native Americans who once lived in the area.
 I enjoyed a Jeep tour of the ranch, the overview, and the valley past the stockyards, all the way to the river.
 We found fossils embedded in the boulders and looked for slate arrowheads.